 This is to allow our guests the freedom to choose which attractions they would like to visit on the day.

 Optional extras on this tour are as follows:

 From April 2019

 We have negotiated a discounted rate for the above attractions, including a 55% discount at Culloden Battlefield.

-The above rates are valid until March 2015.
+The above rates are valid from April 2019.
 Please note some attractions do not accept credit cards, entrance fees are payable in cash.

 No, you don't need to worry about pre-booking any of the optional extras.